SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 Below we have both added a description of the structure of the `pyproject.toml` file but also `setup.py + setup.cfg` which is the "old" way of providing project instructions regarding Python project.
-However, you may still encounter a lot of projects using `setup.py + setup.cfg` so it is good to at least know about them.
+However, you may still encounter a lot of projects using `setup.py + setup.cfg`, so it is good to at least know about them.

 === "pyproject.toml"